beejjorgensen/bgnet/src/bgnet.md

 ## Byte Order

-\index{byte ordering} By Order of the Realm!
+[ix[byte ordering]] By Order of the Realm!
 There shall be two byte orderings, hereafter to be known as Lame and Magnificent!

 I joke, but one really is better than the other. `:-)`